 This web page shows only a small excerpt of our Harwode research.
-Another 207 words (15 lines of text) covering the years 1071 and 1600 are included under the topic Early Harwode History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1071, 1600, 1648, 1634, 1647, 1648, 1647 and 1648 are included under the topic Early Harwode History in all our PDF Extended History products and printed products wherever possible.

 Harwode Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Harwode has appeared include Harwood, Harewood, Horwood, Whorwood, Herwood, Hereward, Harward and many more.

 Early Notables of the Harwode family (pre 1700)

 Another 92 words (7 lines of text) are included under the topic Early Harwode Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harwode family to Ireland

 Some of the Harwode family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Harwode family to the New World and Oceana
+Migration of the Harwode family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Harwode arrived in North America very early: Robert and Thomas Harwood who settled in Virginia in 1635; followed later by George Harwood in 1643.